andreax79/FreakOTP/README.md

 - **CTRL-I** add a new token
 - **CTRL-X** delete the selected token

-Without a command, `freakotp` generates the OTP codes for the matching tokens.
+Without a command, `freakotp` generates the OTP codes for the matching tokens and copies the first code into the clipboard.

 ```
 $ freakotp.py loop